Introduction

 The algorithm guarantees the correct shortest path distances if there are no negative-weight cycles reachable from the source vertex.
 However, if there is a negative-weight cycle that can be reached from the source vertex, the algorithm will detect it in step 3.
 In such cases, the algorithm cannot provide meaningful shortest path distances, as the negative-weight cycle allows for infinite negative weight reductions

-Bellman Ford algorithm, which is used to find the shortest paths from a single source vertex to all other vertices in a weighted directed graph.
+Bellman Ford's algorithm, is used to find the shortest paths from a single source vertex to all other vertices in a weighted directed graph.
 The algorithm can handle negative edge weights but detects negative cycles.

 function BellmanFord(Graph, source):